chrisgurney/things2md/README.md

 Run without any parameters to see the full list of arguments available:

 ```
 --date DATE           Date to get completed tasks for, in ISO format (e.g., 2023-10-07).
 --debug               If set will show script debug information.
 --due                 If set will show incomplete tasks with deadlines.
 --format {note,noemojis,wikilinks} [{note,noemojis,wikilinks} ...]
                       Format modes.
 Pick one or more of:
                         note: Outputs each task as a formatted note.
                         noemojis: Strips emojis.
                         wikilinks: Formats project names as wikilinks.
 --gcallinks           If provided, appends links to create a Google calendar event for the task.
 --groupby {date,project}
-                    How to group the tasks
+                      How to group the tasks.
 --orderby {date,index,project}
-                    How to order the tasks
+                      How to order the tasks.
---range RANGE       Relative date range to get completed tasks for (e.g., "0 days ago", "1 day ago", "1 week ago",
+--project PROJECT     If provided, only tasks for this project are fetched.
-                    "this week" which starts on Monday).
+--range RANGE         Relative date range to get completed tasks for (e.g., "today", "1 day ago", "1 week ago", "this week" which starts on Monday).
 Completed tasks are relative to midnight of the day requested.
 --simple              If set will hide task subtasks, notes, and cancelled tasks.
 --tag TAG             If provided, only uncompleted tasks with this tag are fetched.
 --today               If set will show incomplete tasks in Today.
 --oprojects           If set will show a list of projects, formatted for Obsidian + Dataview.
 ```

-The `--date`, `--due`, `--range`, `--tag`, or `--today` parameter is required, at a minimum.
+At least one of these arguments are required: `date`, `due`, `oprojects`, `project`, `range`, `tag`, `today`

 Notes: